 Strategic partnership philosophy: Create alliances that generate wins for the partner, the company and the customer.

-Proof it works: Three to 5 percent of revenue is generated by alliances, a revenue stream that grows at double to triple the rate of other business.
+Proof it works: Three to 5% of revenue was generated by alliances in 2012, a revenue stream that grows at double to triple the rate of other businesses.

 Strategic partnerships are so critical to our success that we have an eight-person National Accounts and Strategic Alliances department.
-We partner with about 30 companies.
+We currently partner with about 7 commercial businesses.
 About half the time, we pick up the phone and call companies we think will make good partners, and the other half of the time they approach us.
 We look to work with companies that are world-class in their category, as 1-800-GOT-JUNK is the biggest company in its category.
-They should be transparent and open in working with us.
+They should be transparent and open when working with us.
 We also look for agreements that can benefit everyone in the short and long terms.

 RE/MAX and Century 21, as people selling their homes often need junk removal to better stage their homes, and those relocating usually need to get rid of unused items.
-Those customers get a discount on our services; the agents passing along the discount are able to offer their clients a broader suite of services, as we benefit from marketing and advertising.
+Those customers get a discount on our services, the agents passing along the discount are able to offer their clients a broader suite of services and we benefit from marketing and advertising.
 Win-win-win.

 Another example is AAA, with whom we partner to host e-waste events at AAA retail locations, where people can drop off their unwanted electronics, which we recycle in a green way.
 No money changes hands, but both AAA and 1-800-GOT-JUNK gain increased exposure at an event that benefits the environment and the community.